ShiviPro/progress-checklist/MajorProject_1.md

     - [x] You can see the quantity of a particular product.
     - [x] You can Increase or Decrease the quantity of a particular product.
     - [x] Remove the product from the cart
-    - [ ] Add the product to the Wishlist
+    - [x] Add the product to the Wishlist
   - [x] You can see the price details card of the cart containing a button to checkout which will show the total price of the products with its quantity.

  _**What doesn't work?**_

-- "Move To Wishlist" btn doesn't work.
-This is because I was conflicted on how to access WishlistContext in the CartContext as it is only available to the successor components of CartContext & not CartContext itself.
-Basically what I've done is, I've wrapped RouterProvider with WishlistContext & then wrapped Wishlist Context in CartContext.
-This makes it so that I can easily access Cart info on the Wishlist page, but what about accessing WishlistContext on the cart page?
-I'll first look into this.

-- Also, since I'm not preserving the index at which an entry was in the cart state array, the cart page has a bug when rendering the cart items.
+- Since I'm not preserving the index at which an entry was in the cart state array, the cart page has a bug when rendering the cart items.
 I've basically pushed the newly modified cart entry to the last of the array.
 This approach even though simple to understand & code, currently results in bad User Experience.
 I'll have to preserve the original index.
-I'll do this after solving the above bug, first.

 ## Address Management
 - [ ] You can add multiple addresses, update or delete them.